romainlafarguette/cb-liquidity-forecasting-paper/README.md

 # IMF Working Paper on Forecasting Central Bank Liquidity
-The IMF working paper on central bank liquidity forecasting with Anastasios Panagiotelis (University of Sydney)
+The IMF working paper on central bank liquidity forecasting with Amine Raboun (ADIA) and Anastasios Panagiotelis (University of Sydney)

-This version : November 2022
+This version : August 2023